San Miguel Beermen: 1975–1980: Royal Tru-Orange era

+1980–1983: First San Miguel Beermen era

+In 1981, the team was renamed to San Miguel Beermen for the first time.
+It is named after San Miguel Beer, the team's namesake product for most of its history since.

-When coach Tommy Manotoc, who won two previous PBA titles with U/Tex, replaced Ed Ocampo as the team's head coach beginning the 1981 season, the ball club, which finally used the old brand San Miguel Beer in the 1980 All-Filipino third conference, were back in the final four since their title-conquest in 1979.
+When coach Tommy Manotoc replaced Ed Ocampo as the team's head coach beginning the 1981 season, the ball club were back in the final four since their title-conquest in 1979.
 The Beermen had former U/Tex imports James Robinson and Aaron James and placed fourth in the 1981 PBA Open.

 The following year in 1982, San Miguel had one of their best seasons with two finals trips.
 The Beermen acquired three players from the defunct CDCP quintet during the pre-season; Renato Lobo, Anthony Dasalla and the returning Manny Paner.
 The team also signed former Tefilin import Norman Black as their import for the season.
 San Miguel almost won the first conference crown as they led 3–2 in the best of seven title series against Toyota Super Corollas but lost in seven games.
 The Beermen bounce back a month later by winning the Asian Invitational championship, defeating Crispa Redmanizers, two games to one, in the best of three series.
 That team remains as the only squad the multi-titled Crispa never beat in a PBA finale.
 One of SMB's rookies, Marte Saldana, won Rookie of the year honors at the end of the season.

 Manotoc moved to Crispa in 1983 and replacing him in the Beermen bench is former national coach Nat Canson.

-Gold Eagle Beermen (1984)
+1984: Gold Eagle Beermen era

 The team was renamed as Gold Eagle Beermen for the 1984 season.
 The SMC ballclub had found a corporate rival with the entry of Asia Brewery's Beer Hausen Brewmasters, which had taken over the disbanded Toyota franchise.
 Despite Gold Eagle acquiring the services of Toyota's top forward Abe King and signing two rookies; Joey Loyzaga and Dante Gonzalgo, the team placed second to last at the bottom of the cumulative team standings.